TGem7/Gem-Pokermon/README.md

 Medicham: Aces played give 2x their total chips. +1 mult for each Ace or Face card left in your deck

 Mega Medicham: Holding 2 Negative Strength.
 Aces played give 3x their total chips.
 0.25x mult for each Ace remaining in deck

+Pincurchin: When sold, create a negative Lightning Energy card for each Lightning Joker you have